ev3dev/ev3dev.github.io/docs/tutorials/connecting-to-the-internet-via-bluetooth.md

 subject: Networking
 ---

+<span class="glyphicon glyphicon-info-sign" aria-hidden="true"></span>
-__Note:__ If you do not need to access the Internet from the EV3 brick, consider using [tethering] instead.
+If you do not need to access the Internet from the EV3 brick, consider using [tethering] instead.
+{: .alert .alert-info}

 [tethering]: /docs/tutorials/using-bluetooth-tethering

----
+<span class="glyphicon glyphicon-warning-sign" aria-hidden="true"></span>

-These instructions are for [brickman v0.5.0](http://www.ev3dev.org/news/2015/02/24/Package-Release/).
+These instructions are for [brickman v0.7.0](http://www.ev3dev.org/news/2015/12/15/Package-Release/).
 If you are using an older version, please upgrade.
+{: .alert .alert-warning}

 *   {: tab="Android"}Note: These instructions were written using Android 4.1.2
     but should work for other versions as well.